uwblueprint/sistema/README.md

 ### Seeding the Database
 ** Database seeds automatically when docker compose build --up is run.
 Only run the following commands if the auto seeding fails.

-Full Command for Manual Seeding:
+Full Commands for Manual Seeding:

-Local: Ensure the database is running locally
+- Local: In schema.prisma, set env to DATABASE_URL.
+Ensure the database is running locally
-Repull Secrets
+- Production: Repull secrets and set to VERCEL_DATABASE_NON_POOLING.
+Then seed Manually

 ```bash
 npx prisma generate; npx prisma db push; npx @snaplet/seed sync; npx prisma db seed